GlassLabGenomics/gombessa_docs/README.md

 ## Getting Started

-To use gombessa (as is the case with chinook), you should be familiar with working with a Unix-style command line.
-This is the Terminal app on Mac or Linux computers, and a Linux-emulator on Windows.
+To use gombessa, you should be familiar with the Unix-style command line interface.
+This is using your computer via the Terminal app on Mac or Linux computers, and a Linux-emulator on Windows.
 The recommended way for Windows users is to install an IDE such as VSCode, and interact with the Linux terminal there.
+Users of chinook will be familiar with this.

 Many [command line tutorials](https://ubuntu.com/tutorials/command-line-for-beginners#3-opening-a-terminal) exist, so if you are not familiar with this way of interacting with your computer, look up a tutorial and go through it before using gombessa.

 ### Logging In

 You can access gombessa only if you are on the [UA VPN](https://service.alaska.edu/TDClient/39/Portal/KB/ArticleDet?ID=975).
 This is a security feature enforced by RCS.
+If you are on a Linux system, install the alternative [GlobalProtect-openconnect](https://github.com/yuezk/GlobalProtect-openconnect), and use the `gpclient launch-gui` to connect to `vpn.alaska.edu`.
+With my Ubuntu 22.04 system, the CLI option, `gpclient connect vpn.alaska.edu` does not work.

-Then, you use ssh to log in, with your UA username and password.
+We use ssh to log in.
+You will be prompted to enter your UA password.

-**SSH**
+**SSH:**
 `ssh username@gombessa.rcs.alaska.edu`

 ### Troubleshooting

+If you cannot access gombessa even after correctly setting up VPN.
+You can try getting onto the UAlaska Wifi network and trying again.
+If it still doesn't work, you may not have approved access to gombessa.
+Send system admins (Jessica, Yin, Laura) an email if you cannot access gombessa.